axelarnetwork/axelar-core/docs/cli/axelard_set-genesis-tss.md

 ### Options

 ```
       --ack-window int   A positive integer representing the time period for validators to submit acknowledgments for a keygen/sign in terms of number of blocks
   -h, --help             help for set-genesis-tss
-      --locking-period int   A positive integer representing the locking period for validators in terms of number of blocks
 ```

 ### Options inherited from parent commands